home-assistant/home-assistant.io/source/_posts/2017-11-07-which-hass-to-use.markdown

 ### Option 3: [Virtual Environments](https://home-assistant.io/docs/installation/python/)

 This is the most "complex" / flexible install (and I use complex in the loosest possible sense of the word).
 This is for when you don't want to dedicate your system to only home-assistant, you want to tweak the code and contribute back, or perhaps you want to install multiple versions with different configs.
 Or perhaps you dont have a raspberry Pi or you want to install on other hardware / operating systems.
+Although there are examples of running this on windows it is generally advisable to avoid doing it as there are numerous issues that seem to pop up.
+With Docker and Vagrant and Virtual box (see below) there is generally no good reason to use run Home-assistant on Windows.

 ## Alternatives